Red Hat Developer Hub 1.9

 signInPage: microsoft

-Enable the Microsoft Azure provider as default sign-in provider.
+Enter microsoft to set the Azure provider as your Developer Hub sign-in provider.

 auth: